gibranmenezes/traffic-infractions-center/README.md

 #

-###  It is a REST API projetc which manager informations from a system that simulates an Eletronic Traffic Radar.
+###  It is a REST API projetc which manager information from a system that simulates an Eletronic Traffic Radar.
 #

 >#### Project Structure: